sdiegas/ZKBChallenge/Readme.md

 - Layouts and drawables currently in one folder, create sub folders.
 - Kotlinx.Serialization is still experimental had to add @OptIn(ExperimentalSerializationApi::class) Annotation, maybe using Jackson or GSON would be better.
 - Working with more Interfaces, it makes sense, to work with more interfaces, specially in the domain and data layer.
+- We persist the Registration data name, email and birthday and set it, when restarting the App after a successful registration.
+To still be able to test the birthday validator, the birthday is not set.

 There might be more improvements, which we can discuss in the Interview.